standardshub/markdown_guidelines/content/en/images.md

 ### DON'Ts

 * DON'T use markdown constructors to insert a `figure`.
 * DON'T use parameters to center or to define the `width` and `height` of the `figure`.
-The `MD2HTML` tool will apply a predefined `CSS` that contains all the necessary styles to ensure the best possible `PDF` quality
+The `MD2HTML` tool will apply a predefined `CSS` that contains all the necessary styles to ensure the best possible `PDF` quality.
 * DON'T insert a link inside the `<figcaption>` element (`Figure-Title`) as the link won't work.